Onit Documentation

 Security Layer: Participants

 This is the most basic layer of security.
-The easiest way to grant someone access to a transaction is simply to ensure that they are one of its Participants.
+The easiest way to grant someone access to a transaction is to ensure they are one of its Participants.
 The permissions that they will have on the transaction depend on their Role.
 For example, if their Role is limited to read-only access, Participants added via this Role will have read-only access.

 Security Layer: Admin Roles